Personal profile

 Nathan’s research interests include curriculum design and development (primarily focussing on peer learning, small group learning environments and assessment) and problem solving in mechanistic organic chemistry (at school, undergraduate and postgraduate taught level).
 As time permits, he also maintains a modest research interest in the development of selective oxidation and carbon-carbon bond forming reactions as applied to terpene natural products.

-Nathan is the Assessment Lead and the ACD Lead for the Department of Chemistry, responsible for overseeing all aspects of assessment, progression and awards in the department for both the undergraduate and postgraduate taught programs.
+Nathan is the Assessment Lead and the Curriculum Lead for the Department of Chemistry, responsible for overseeing all aspects of curriculum development; assessment; progression and degree awards for both the undergraduate and postgraduate taught programs.

 Research interests